-Contract activities for SFY 2021 will be funded with set-aside balances from previous capitalization grants for technical assistance under this contract.
-An additional \$70,000 was set aside from the FFY2020 capitalization grant for technical, financial and managerial assistance work.
+Contract activities for SFY 2022 will be funded with set-aside balances from previous capitalization grants for technical assistance under this contract.
+An additional \$80,000 was set aside from the FFY2021 capitalization grant for technical, financial and managerial assistance work.

 To determine the value and effectiveness of this set-aside, DEQ evaluates the program on a yearly basis.
 Evaluations are based on the contractor's written reports mentioned above and on a survey of water system personnel who have received technical assistance.
 These evaluations are used to identify positive results, or problems with the program, and to consider opportunities for improvement.
 The original contract with MAP was renewed annually from SFY 2000 to SFY 2005.
 The SFY 2006 contract with MAP was renewed annually from SFY 2012.
 The SFY 2013 contract with RATES was renewed in SFY 2014 to SFY 2019.
-The current SFY 2020 contract with MAP will be reviewed annually with the option of renewing the contract if appropriate.
+The SFY 2020 contract with MAP was renewed in SFY 2021 to SFY 2022 and will be reviewed annually with the option of renewing the contract if appropriate.
 Any significant changes would be discussed in future IUPs.